-Bourbon, America's mother spirit, is known for its sweet and robust taste.
-Made primarily from corn (at least 51%) and matured in new charred oak barrels, it often features notes of caramel, vanilla and a touch of spice.
+Bourbon, North America's mother spirit, is known for its sweet and robust taste.
+Made primarily from corn (at least 51%) and matured in new, charred oak barrels, it usually features notes of caramel, orange peel and vanilla, as well as a touch of spices.
 Kentucky is the heart of Bourbon production.

 Bourbon is definitely whiskey.
 Whiskey is not necessarily bourbon.
 For a whiskey to qualify as bourbon, it must be made from at least 51% corn.
 Place of origin must be the USA, but not necessarily the state of Kentucky, which many consider the homeland of this particular spirit.
 Other types of whiskey may be made entirely from barley or rye, and others may have corn in their composition, but less than 51%.
 Finally, the aging of bourbon must take place in new oak barrels, with a charred interior.